mbaske/grid-sensor/README.md

 The nested `Observables` list contains the observables associated with the specified tag.
 Every detectable object type must have at least one enabled observable.
 There are two default observables, `Distance` and `One-Hot`, which are being added for the 3D and 2D sensor variants respectively, if no custom observables are defined.

-Again, use the `Enabled` option to include or exclude a specific observable from detection.
+Again, use the `Enabled` option to include or exclude individual observables from detection.
 The `Debug` color field determines how the associated grid channel is visualized in the inspector, [see above](#Inspector-Settings).
 Its initial value is picked randomly.

 You can add your own observables by extending [DetectableGameObject](https://github.com/mbaske/grid-sensor/blob/master/Assets/Scripts/Sensors/Grid/GameObject/Detection/DetectableGameObject.cs) and attaching your derived component to the gameobject prefab instead.
-For each observable, you need to add its name and getter method to the `Observables` field.
+For each observable, you need to add its name and getter method to the `Observables` property.
 Getters are expected to return float values between 0 and +1.
 Override the `AddObservables` method like in this example:

 ```
 public class DangerousBarrel : MBaske.Sensors.Grid.DetectableGameObject